For my brother who was

 PROPOSITION 7.
 The joint probability density in the case of a random vector whose m components follow a normal distribution is:

 Demonstration, first part.
 The aim of this proof will be to demonstrate that if we calculate the marginal distribution of X_i from the given joint distribution, we obtain a normal distribution with an average given by μ_i.
-Moreover, we will prove that if we use this joint distribution to calculate the covariance between X_i and X_j, we obtain σ_iσ_jρ_i,j (I have to apologize with the reader for this weird way to write subscripts, but WordPress doesn’t provide an equation editor).
+Moreover, we will prove that if we use this joint distribution to calculate the covariance between X_i and X_j, we obtain σ_iσ_jρ_i,j (I have to apologize with the reader for this weird way of writing subscripts, but WordPress doesn’t provide an equation editor).
 We start operating the following change of variables:

 whose Jacobian is the identity matrix.
 So we obtain for the joint density in Eq.
 9 the expression: